Overactive bladder: Procedures

 Botulinum toxin A (Botox) is approved by the Food and Drug Administration in adults with neurological conditions, including multiple sclerosis and spinal cord injury.
 Botulinum Toxin A injections into the bladder wall can suppress involuntary bladder contractions by blocking nerve signals and may be effective for up to 9 months.
 The growing knowledge of pathophysiology of overactive bladder fueled a huge amount of basic and clinical research in this field of pharmacotherapy.

-Overactive bladder may be treated with electrical stimulation, which aims to reduce the contractions of the muscle that tenses around the bladder and causes urine to pass out of it.
+Overactive bladder may be treated with electrical stimulation, which aims to reduce the contractions of the detrusor and causes urine to pass out of it.
 Both invasive and non-invasive electrical stimulation procedures may be used to treat overactive bladder.

 Invasive surgeries

 If non-invasive and pharmacological approaches are not helpful, some people may be eligible for a surgical procedure to treat overactive bladder.
 Surgical options may include urinary diversion, sacral neuromodulation, or augmentation cystoplasty.

 One surgical intervention, called a cystoplasty, involves the enlargement of the bladder using tissue taken from the patient's ileum, which is part of the small intestine.
 This procedure is rarely performed, and is only done for patients who have proven resistant to all other forms of treatment.
 This procedure can greatly enlarge urine volume in the bladder.